 Orbit / Navigation

-For the JWST to be able to make precise infrared observations it is necessary that the telescope and its instruments are cooled so as not to emit their own infrared radiation that might interfere with signals from observed astronomical objects.
-This is one of the reasons why the JWST orbit will be far away from Earth.
-Sunlight reflected from the Earth's clouds and oceans creates enough heat to disturb observations.
+For JWST to be able to make precise infrared observations it is necessary that the telescope and its instruments are cooled.
+This ensures that they emit no infrared radiation of their own that would interfere with the signals from observed astronomical objects.
+This requirement is one of the reasons why JWST's orbit will be far away from Earth because sunlight reflected from the Earth's clouds and oceans creates enough heat to disturb the observations.

-The remote location of the JWST at L2 puts very strict limits on its physical specifications.
-To be able to fly all the way to L2 the JWST can't weigh more than around 6200 kilograms, and it will need powerful radio transmission equipment to 'beam' back data to Earth.
+The remote location of JWST at L2 puts strict limits on its physical specifications.
+To be able to fly all the way to L2, JWST is restricted to around 6200 kilograms in mass, and it will need powerful radio transmission equipment to 'beam' back data to Earth.

 An L2 orbit is an elliptical orbit about the second Lagrange point.
-Mathematically speaking it is one of the five solutions to the so-called three-body problem in which three bodies will move as a stable configuration.
+A Lagrange point is, mathematically speaking, one of five solutions to the so-called three-body problem, in which three bodies will move as a stable configuration.
 The solutions were found by the brilliant Italian-French mathematician Joseph-Louis Lagrange (1736-1813).

-A physicist would, in technical terms, say that the Lagrangian points mark the positions where the gravitational pull of the two large masses precisely equals the centripetal force required to rotate with them.
+A physicist would, in technical terms, say that the Langrange points mark the positions where the gravitational pull of the two large masses precisely equals the centripetal force required to rotate with them.

-In essence this means that in L2 the gravitation from the Sun and the Earth can keep a spacecraft rotating around the Sun in synchronisation with the Earth.
+In essence this means that at L2, the gravitation from the Sun and the Earth can keep a spacecraft rotating around the Sun in synchronisation with the Earth.
 This makes it a lot easier to, amongst other things, maintain communication with the spacecraft.

 There are five Lagrange points in the Earth-Sun system: three in line with the Earth and the Sun and two points (L4 and L5) at the vertices of equilateral triangles where the Earth and Sun are at the other vertices.

-Objects found orbiting around L4 and L5 points in any system with two large masses are called Trojans after the three large asteroids Agamemnon, Achilles and Hector that orbit in the Jupiter-Sun L4 and L5 points.
+Objects found orbiting around the L4 and L5 points in a system are called Trojans after the three large asteroids Agamemnon, Achilles and Hector that orbit in the Jupiter-Sun L4 and L5 points.
 (According to Homer's 'Iliad', Hector was the Trojan champion slain by Achilles during King Agamemnon's siege of Troy).